 Popular Career Options

-People who earn doctorate degrees in robotics engineering have broad and deep knowledge of several engineering areas and are qualified for a range of careers.
+People who earn doctoral degrees in robotics engineering have broad and deep knowledge of several engineering areas and are qualified for a range of careers.
 Some popular career options are noted below:

 - University professor